nathanjonjon/aws-terraform-blue-green-deployment/README.md

 # Blue/Green Deployment

-This is a DevOps project based on `aws` and `terraform` that f staging on demand and blue-green deployment upon change in master branch of a Github repository
+This is a DevOps project based on `aws` and `terraform` that automates staging on demand and blue-green deployment upon change in master branch of a Github repository

 ## Project Structure